 Treatment for Diabetic Ulcers

-The focus of the treatment is to heal the wound and prevent its recurrence and prevent infection.
-It is essential to bear in mind that a diabetic foot ulcer can further lead to cellulitis, infected foot ulcers, and osteomyelitis which are likely to hamper the recovery process and extend the healing period and in severe cases can be life-threatening.
+The focus of the treatment is to prevent ascending infection, healing the wound, and prevention of its recurrence.
+It is essential to bear in mind that a foot ulcer in diabetics can lead to infection of ulcers, cellulitis, necrotising fasciitis, and osteomyelitis which are likely to hamper the recovery process and extend the healing period and in severe cases can be life-threatening.

 The primary treatment includes,

-- Proper medication along with antibiotics to treat, cellulitis, and deep infection.
+- Proper medication along with antibiotics to treat infection, cellulitis, and deep infection

 - To reduce pressure on the ulcerated area by excision of bones or shaving of bones